NYU-IOS-App-Developers/Group-App-Project/README.md

    * User can logout
 * Creation Screen
    * User can create a post with the photo of the meal and caption it
-* Fridge List Screen
-   * User can input new ingredients to the list.
-   * User can see their number of points and level.
-   * User can logout

 ### 3. Navigation